flexatone/np-bench/doc/bnpy-scipy-2023/slides.md

 Use `PyArray_DATA()` to get C-array

-Lookhead in units of 8 bytes
+Forward scanning in units of 8 bytes

 Less code than loop unrolling
 </v-clicks>